Jamie Lloyd: Films

 In Halloween: The Curse of Michael Myers (1995), a deleted scene included in the Producer's Cut shows the Man in Black kidnapping Jamie (portrayed by a combination of Harris via footage from the previous film and a similarly aged body double in a new back shot) immediately after breaking Michael (George P. Wilbur) out of jail, and keeping her captive for six years, during which time she is artificially inseminated and impregnated with Michael's son.
-On the night of October 30, 1995, Jamie gives birth and escapes with the help of a nurse, but is pursued by Michael.
-She makes it to the local radio station, where she pleads for help (which is heard by Loomis and an adult Tommy Doyle (now played by Paul Rudd]) and hides her baby, before being forced to run again when Michael finds her.
+On the night of October 30, 1995, Jamie gives birth and escapes with the help of a sympathetic nurse, but is pursued by Michael.
+She escapes to a nearby bus depot, where she pleads for help on Barry Simms's radio show (which is heard by Loomis and an adult Tommy Doyle (now played by Paul Rudd) and hides her baby, before being forced to flee when Michael finds her.
 She eventually crashes the truck she is driving at a barn, where Michael confronts and murders her.
 The Man in Black is later revealed to be Loomis' former medical colleague Dr. Terence Wynn (now played by Mitchell Ryan), who is the leader of a Druid-like cult.
 It is implied that the cult is responsible for Michael's actions, placing an ancient curse on him to kill his family to ward off sickness and death.
 It is also implied that Wynn has been trying and failing to breed the ultimate evil using Michael's DNA and female patients in in-vitro fertilization experiments; finally reaching a success with Jamie's baby.
 In another deleted scene included in the Producer's Cut, Jamie survives Michael's attack and is hospitalized.
-Loomis and Wynn visit her in the hospital, but she is later killed with a silenced pistol by an unseen person (later revealed to be Wynn).
+Loomis and Wynn visit her in the hospital, but she is later killed with a silenced pistol by the Man in Black (later revealed to be Wynn).